laurencenedelec/h1b_statistics/h1b_statistics/input/README.md

-Contain  the  file dowload from the url "https://www.foreignlaborcert.doleta.gov/pdf/PerformanceData/%s/H-1B_Disclosure_Data_FY%s_Q4_EOY.xlsx " where %s is the year 2018 in the csv format with ';" delimitator , The file is   name H1b_input.csv.
+Add they the  file dowload from the url "https://www.foreignlaborcert.doleta.gov/pdf/PerformanceData/%s/H-1B_Disclosure_Data_FY%s_Q4_EOY.xlsx " where %s is the year  in the csv format with ';" delimitator ,  name it  H1b_input.csv.
+(this file is too big for Github)